Baltimore, Maryland has several great dining gems to add to your restaurant list during your next visit.

 Brunch at Encantada

-The restaurant is located within the American Visionary Art Museum and the funky decor and vibe inside are a complimentary extension of the eclectic art in the museum.
+The restaurant is located within the American Visionary Art Museum.
+The funky decor and vibe inside are a complimentary extension of the eclectic art in the museum.

-A few of our table favorites were the Crispy Brussel Sprouts (roasted garlic aioli, lemon zest, apple cider glaze), Nashville Cauliflower (vegan ranch, bread n’ butta pickles), and Steak & Eggs (potatoes brava, salsa verde, eggs any style.)
+A few of our table favorites were the Crispy Brussel Sprouts, Nashville Cauliflower, and Steak & Eggs.

 Sweet Treats and Shoe Shopping